1998 GM Goodwrench Service Plus 400

 The 1998 GM Goodwrench Service Plus 400 was the second stock car race of the 1998 NASCAR Winston Cup Series and the 33rd iteration of the event.
 The race was held on Sunday, February 22, 1998, in Rockingham, North Carolina, at North Carolina Speedway, a 1.017 mi permanent high-banked racetrack.
 The race took the scheduled 393 laps to complete.
 Hendrick Motorsports driver Jeff Gordon would manage to claw his way after an initial bad start to the race within the closing laps to take his 30th career NASCAR Winston Cup Series victory and his first of the season.
 To fill out the podium, Penske-Kranefuss Racing driver Rusty Wallace and Roush Racing driver Mark Martin would finish second and third, respectively.

 Background

 The layout of North Carolina Speedway, the venue where the race was held.

-North Carolina Speedway was opened as a flat, one-mile oval on October 31, 1965.
-In 1969, the track was extensively reconfigured to a high-banked, D-shaped oval just over one mile in length.
-In 1997, North Carolina Motor Speedway merged with Penske Motorsports, and was renamed North Carolina Speedway.
-Shortly thereafter, the infield was reconfigured, and competition on the infield road course, mostly by the SCCA, was discontinued.
-Currently, the track is home to the Fast Track High Performance Driving School.
+North Carolina Speedway is a 1 mi D-shaped oval track in Rockingham, North Carolina.
+The track has held a variety of events since its opening in 1965, including the NASCAR Cup Series from 1965 to 2004, and currently the NASCAR O'Reilly Auto Parts Series and NASCAR Craftsman Truck Series.
+It has a 32,000-seat capacity as of 2012.
+Rockingham Speedway is owned by the International Hot Rod Association (IHRA).